Gaza's doctors struggle to save hospital blast survivors as Middle East rage grows

 Since the war began, roughly 450 rockets fired at Israel by militant groups had landed in Gaza, the military said.

-The group pointed to Israel’s order that Al-Ahli be evacuated and reports of a previous blast at the hospital as proof that the hospital was an Israeli target.
+The group pointed to Israel’s order that al-Ahli be evacuated and reports of a previous strike at the hospital as proof that the hospital was an Israeli target.
 It also said the scale of the explosion, the angle of the bomb’s fall and the extent of the destruction all pointed to Israel.

 The blast left gruesome scenes.
 Hundreds of Palestinians had taken refuge in al-Ahli and other hospitals in Gaza City, hoping they would be spared bombardment after Israel ordered all residents of the city and surrounding areas to evacuate to the southern Gaza Strip.

-Ghassan Abu Sitta, a plastic surgeon working at al-Alhi, said the hospital was filled with internally displaced people seeking shelter from Israeli airstrikes when he heard a loud explosion and the ceiling of his operating room collapsed.
+Ghassan Abu Sitta, a plastic surgeon working at al-Alhi, said he heard a loud explosion and the ceiling of his operating room collapsed.

-“The wounded started stumbling toward us,” he wrote in an account posted to Facebook.
-He saw hundreds of dead and severely wounded people.

 Video that The Associated Press confirmed was from the hospital showed the hospital grounds strewn with torn bodies, many of them young children, as fire engulfed the building.
 The grass was strewn with blankets, school backpacks and other belongings.
 On Wednesday morning the blast scene was littered with charred cars and the ground was blackened by debris.